 The Winter Palace and the Hermitage Museum

+The magnificent green, white and gold Winter Palace is superbly situated on the banks of the Neva River.
+At 656 foot-long (200m), the Russian Baroque building is the biggest and most lavishly decorated palace in the city.
+It was the official residence of the tsars, and Catherine the Great later added the Small and Large Hermitages onto the palace as a sanctuary for herself and her private art collection.
 The Hermitage Museum comprises a stately complex of buildings strung along the embankment, with the Winter Palace at its heart.
-The Hermitage Museum is one of the world's greatest art museums that has grown from a small collection of paintings started by Catherine the Great in 1764, to a massive display of over three million exhibits, housed within the sumptuous splendour of one of the most luxurious palaces worldwide.
-The three floors cover a full range of world art from ancient times, to Russian works and 20th century Europe, and a fabulous collection of Impressionist and Post-Impressionist paintings, set against the rich interior of white marble staircases, golden ceilings, crystal chandeliers, and elaborate mosaics.
+The Hermitage Museum is one of the world's greatest art museums, with a collection that has grown from the paintings of Catherine the Great in 1764 to a collection of more than three million pieces.
+This vast collection is housed within the sumptuous splendour of one of the most luxurious palaces in the world.
+The three floors cover a full range of world art from ancient times, to Russian works and 20th-century European examples, as well as a fabulous collection of Impressionist and Post-Impressionist paintings, set against the rich interior of white marble staircases, golden ceilings, crystal chandeliers, and elaborate mosaics.